|Nutrition Facts (per serving)|

 Working in batches as needed, process the tofu in a blender or food processor until smooth and creamy.

-Add the tofu to a large mixing bowl, and stir in the fresh chopped sage, thyme, rosemary, vegetable broth powder and poultry seasoning, stirring well to combine.
+Add the tofu to a large mixing bowl, and stir in the sage, thyme, rosemary, vegetable broth powder, and poultry seasoning, stirring well to combine.

 Line a colander with cheesecloth or a thin towel.

-Place the tofu in the colander, and a layer of cheesecloth or a thin towel on top.
-Place a weight on top of the towel to gently press the tofu.
+Spoon the tofu into the colander and place a layer of cheesecloth or a thin towel on top.
+Put a weight on top of the towel to gently press the tofu.

 Place on a plate or towel and chill for at least 3 hours.

-Once the tofu is chilled and firm, scoop out the tofu in the middle, creating a hole or a well, and leaving about 1 1/2 inches of a tofu "shell" in the colander.
+Once the tofu is chilled and firm, scoop out some of the tofu in the middle, setting it aside in a bowl, creating a well; leave about 1 1/2 inches of a tofu "shell" in the colander.

-Gently pat your stuffing into the "well", then gently press the extra tofu on top.
+Gently pat your stuffing into the well, then gently press the remaining tofu on top.

-Whisk together the balsamic vinegar, red wine, Dijon mustard and soy sauce, and baste or brush the tofu generously.
+In a small bowl, whisk together the balsamic vinegar, red wine, Dijon mustard, and soy sauce.

-Bake for about 90 minutes at 350 F, basting again every 15 minutes.
+Bake for about 90 minutes, basting every 15 minutes.